Guaranteed Bursaries 2017/18

-A Nottingham Potential Bursary provides an additional £1,000 a year for students who meet at least one of the following criteria:
+A Nottingham Potential Bursary provides an additional £1,000 a year to home students registered on a full-time undergraduate degree course who meet at least one of the following criteria::

-Entering via an Access route or with vocational qualifications (at further education level) and with a household income figure of up to £35,000 - we will require a copy of your certificate or transcript
+Entering via an Access route or with vocational qualifications (at further education level) and with a household income figure of up to £35,000 (as assessed by Student Finance) - we will require a copy of your certificate or transcript

-Students with a household income figure of up to £35,000 with financially dependent children or adults - we will require a copy of your 2017/18 Student Finance letter showing you to be in receipt of either Childcare Grant, Parents Learning allowance or Adult Dependants Grant
+Students with a household income figure of up to £35,000 (as assessed by Student Finance) with financially dependent children or adults - we will require a copy of your 2017/18 Student Finance letter showing you to be in receipt of either Childcare Grant, Parents Learning allowance or Adult Dependants Grant

 Students who are currently or have been in public care for a minimum time period of three months and are under the age of 25 years at the start of their course (please note that you can still apply for the Nottingham Potential Bursary for Care Leavers even if in receipt of NHS funding)- we will require a copy of a an official letter from your local authority confirming your care arrangements